Mrsebastino/First-Milestone/README.md

  In the contact section, i used a  contact form and a button submit form from Bootstraps.

 Bug encountered.
-I have an horizontal overflow, and when i tried to fix it by adjusting |container-fluid| it affected the mobile version.
+I had an horizontal overflow, and when i tried to fix it by adjusting |container-fluid| it affected the mobile version.
 I have look using node removal in chrome devtools and couldn't find anything.
-In the end it was a problem with `row` so i override it. not sure if this qualified as a bug.
+In the end it was a problem with `row` so i override it in CSS not sure if this qualified as a bug.
  At one stage when i clicked on the logo in the nav bar and in the footer it went from orange to white which was expected but just before it refresh the page it went blue for a few second.
 None of the other hover animation for events, quotes and contact had that problem.
 That was